simshard/bugreporter/Readme.md

 # How to run the frontend

- in the terminal run `
+ in the terminal run the command
+ `npx cypress open`

 # How to run the tests
 Choose your preferred browser for E2E testing and run the spec `bug-reporter-form.cy.js`